 The study, published in the journal Regional Anesthesia & Pain Medicine, defined an optimal night of sleep as getting somewhere between six and nine hours — and the vast majority of people got some amount of sleep in that range.
 But in an analysis that accounted for other variables such as age, hours worked per week, and some other drug use, the researchers found that people who had smoked weed in the past 30 days were more likely to get either too little or too much sleep.

-Regular marijuana users were 34% more likely to get less than six hours of sleep compared to non-users, and 56% more likely to get more than nine hours of sleep, according to their analysis.
+Regular marijuana users were 34% more likely to get less than six hours of sleep compared to non-users and 56% more likely to get more than nine hours of sleep, according to their analysis.

 Heavy users, which they defined as having gotten high more than 20 times in the past 30 days, were 64% more likely to get less sleep and 76% more likely to get more sleep than non-smokers.

-“Anecdotally, when we talk to patients, many patients use cannabis for sleep and do self-report benefits,” says Dr. Karim Ladha, an anesthesiologist at the University of Toronto and one of the researchers.
-Because of that, he says that they expected to find a positive relationship between weed use and sleep.
+“Anecdotally, when we talk to patients, many patients use cannabis for sleep and do self-report benefits,” says Dr. Karim Ladha, an anesthesiologist at the University of Toronto and one of the study authors.
+Because of that, he says they expected to find a positive relationship between weed use and sleep.

 Ladha notes that this could be an instance of correlation not equaling causation.
 “One possibility with our results is that it could be that patients who have poor sleep are just more likely to use cannabis,” Ladha says.